How can I preach the truth and save souls

 Tragically, as unfathomable as that is, it is far worse today than during the time of St. Augustine, as St. Alphonosus warns us saying “scarcely anyone is saved.”

 The most basic teaching of the requirements of salvation are lost.
-So few truly know The Way.
+So few truly know The Way…We don’t know what TRUE belief in Christ is.
 As a result, we are going off to eternal torment.
 Horrific!

-I hate to think of the punishment that is being incurred upon those God has called to preach the truth, who simply aren’t.
+I hate to think of the punishment that is being incurred upon those God has called to preach/teach the truth, who simply aren’t.
 I shutter!

 If a virtuous man turns away from virtue and does wrong when I place a stumbling block before him, he shall die.
 He shall die for his sin, and his virtuous deeds shall not be remembered; but I will hold you responsible for his death if you did not warn him.
 When, on the other hand, you have warned a virtuous man not to sin, and he has in fact not sinned, he shall surely live because of the warning, and you shall save your own life” (Ezekiel 3:17-21).